6 Best Tortoises for Indoor Pets

 Size

 Size really does matter when it comes to adopting a pet tortoise.
 Larger tortoises require exponentially more space to properly house.
 Once a tortoise gets to a certain size, it becomes nearly impossible to keep indoors without seriously impacting its happiness and health.
+That’s why many new keepers prefer to choose a tortoise species that stays small.

 Many owners keep their larger tortoises outdoors in warmer climates.
 However, not all of us live in a climate where this is possible and/or have the garden space required to keep one of these gentle giants safely contained.